 Accessing the Displayr Cloud Drive

-1. From your account, you can access the cloud drive at the top right of the page via your Initials icon > Displayr Cloud Drive.
+1. From your account, you can access the cloud drive at the top right of the page via the Initials icon > Displayr Cloud Drive.

 2. You will be presented with a table that lists all the files that are stored within your company's cloud drive.